imbhe/Active-Sampling/Application/README.md

 * Input: Input parameters for simulations
 * Rscript: R script for simulation experiments
 * Results: Result datasets generated from the simulations
-* Figures: Final figures for the manuscript
+* Figures: Final figures for the paper